hudsonletuan/chatbot-openai/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and run `npm install` to install the necessary dependencies.
 3. Create a `.env` file in the project's root directory (if missing) and add your OpenAI API key (if necessary but **NOT** recommended) and any other required environment variables.
 There are 3 environment variables used which are OPENAI_API_KEY, MONGODB_CONNECT_URL, and JWT_SECRET.
+4. Go to `signup.js` file, add your API key to `apiKey` variable, if your API key relies on GPT-4 model, then change the `modelName` to 'gpt-4'.
-4. Start the server by running `npm start`.
+5. Start the server by running `npm start`.

 ### Usage

 1. Open your web browser and navigate to `http://localhost:3000` (or the port specified in the file app.js.
 You can also move the PORT variable to your environment variables `.env` file).
-2. Log in with your credentials or create a new account.
+2. Login with your credentials or create a new account.
 3. Start chatting with the chatbot by typing your message into the input field and pressing Enter or clicking the send icon next to the input field.
+4. Change your API key by entering your new API key into the "Enter your API key..." box, selecting the model then hitting the Submit button.

 ## Server-Side Implementation

-Originally, the server-side of the application was built using Express.js and connects to a MongoDB database using Mongoose.
+Originally, the server side of the application was built using Express.js and connected to a MongoDB database using Mongoose.
 The server handles user authentication, message storage, and communication with the OpenAI API.
 You can check it out in `/src/routes/`.
 Originally, `session` was used for authentication.
 However, since all routes are transited into serverless functions to deploy on Netlify, `JSON Web Tokens` (`JWT`) is used to handle the authentication.

 ## Serverless Functions